-On June 27, 2022, we entered into a securities purchase agreement with an accredited investor, pursuant to which we agreed to issue and sell an aggregate o585,000 shares of our Class A common stock, pre-funded warrants to purchase up to 495,000 shares of our Class A common stock (the "June 2022 Pre-Funded Warrants") and warrants to purchase up to 1,080,000 shares of our Class A common stock (the "June 2022 Standard Warrants" and, together with the June 2022 Pre-Funded Warrants"), in a registered direct offering (the "June 2022 Offering").
-The shares of Class A common stock and June 2022 Warrants were sold in Units (the "June 2022 Units"), with each unit consisting of one share of Class A common stock and June 2022 Pre-Funded Warrant and a June 2022 Standard Warrant to purchase one share of our Class A common stock.
+On June 27, 2022, we entered into a securities purchase agreement with an accredited investor, pursuant to which we agreed to issue and sell an aggregate of 585,000 shares of our Class A common stock, pre-funded warrants to purchase up to 495,000 shares of our Class A common stock (the "June 2022 Pre-Funded Warrants") and warrants to purchase up to 1,080,000 shares of our Class A common stock (the "June 2022 Standard Warrants" and, together with the June 2022 Pre-Funded Warrants, the "June 2022 Warrants"), in a registered direct offering (the "June 2022 Offering").
+The shares of Class A common stock and June 2022 Warrants were sold in Units (the "June 2022 Units"), with each unit consisting of one share of Class A common stock or a June 2022 Pre-Funded Warrant and a June 2022 Standard Warrant to purchase one share of our Class A common stock.
 The June 2022 Units were offered pursuant to the Shelf Registration Statement.
-The June 2022 Standard Warrants are exercisable six months from the date of issuance at an exercise price equal to \$5.00 per share of Class A common stock for a period offive years.
-Each June 2022 Pre-Funded Warrant was exercisable six months from the date of issuance (as modified by the June 2022 Pre-Funded Warrant Waiver discussed below) with no expiration date for one share of Class A common stock at an exercise price of \$0.002.
-The June 2022 Offering generated gross proceeds of approximately \$5.4 million and net proceeds to the Company of approximately \$5.00 million.
+The June 2022 Standard Warrants are exercisable six months from the date of issuance at an exercise price equal to \$5.00 per share of Class A common stock for a period of five years.
+Each June 2022 Pre-Funded Warrant was exercisable immediately with no expiration date for one share of Class A common stock at an exercise price of \$0.002.
+The June 2022 Offering generated gross proceeds of approximately \$5.4 million and net proceeds to the Company of approximately \$5.0 million.